nilsherzig/dotfiles/README.md

 - loads dotfiles for these packages
 - downloads and enables / installs gtk themes, icons, fonts and cursors
 - changes shell to zsh
+- installs hyprland as a window manager and changes some env vars to make everything run under wayland

 # doesn't:
 - preserve your current settings, make a backup before running the bootstrap script / chezmoi init